Towards Learning to Imitate from a Single Video Demonstration: Discussion and Conclusion

 \section{Discussion and Conclusion}

 In this work, we have created a new method for learning imitative policies from a single demonstration.
 The method uses a Siamese recurrent network to learn a distance function in both space and time.
-This distance function, trained on noisy partially observed video data, is used as a reward function for training an \ac{RL} policy.
-Using data from other motion styles and regularization terms, \methodName produces policies that demonstrate similar behaviour to the \demonstrationText.
+This distance function learns to imitate video data where the agent's observed state can be noisy and partially observed.
+We use this model to provide rewards for training an \ac{RL} policy.
+By using data from other motion styles and regularization terms, \methodName produces policies that demonstrate similar behaviour to the \demonstrationText in complex 3D control tasks.
+We found that the recurrent distance learned by \methodName was particularly beneficial when imitating demonstrations with greater partial observability.

-Learning a \distanceMetricText is enigmatic, the \distanceMetricText can compute inaccurate distances in areas of the state space it has not yet seen.
-This inaccuracy could imply that when the \agent explores and finds truly \textit{new} and promising trajectories, the \distanceMetricText computes incorrect distances.
-We attempt to mitigate this effect by including training data from different tasks.
-We believe \methodName will benefit from a more extensive collection of multi-task data and increased variation of each task.
-Additionally, if the \distanceMetricText confidence is available, this information could be used to reduce variance and overconfidence during policy optimization.

-It is probable learning a reward function while training adds additional variance to the policy gradient.
-This variance may indicate that the bias of off-policy methods could be preferred over the added variance of on-policy methods used here.
-We also find it important to have a small learning rate for the \distanceMetricText.
-The low learning rate reduces the reward variance between data collection phases and allows learning a more accurate value function.
-Another approach may be to use partially observable \ac{RL} that can learn a better value function model given a changing \ac{RNN}-based reward function.
-Training the \distanceMetricText could benefit from additional regularization such as constraining the kl-divergence between updates to reduce variance.
-Learning a sequence-based policy as well, given that the rewards are now not dependent on a single state observation is another area for future research.

-We compare our method to \ac{GAIL}, but we found \ac{GAIL} has limited temporal consistency.
-This method led to learning jerky and overactive policies.
-The use of a recurrent discriminator for \ac{GAIL} may mitigate some of these issues and is left for future work.
-It is challenging to produce results better than the carefully manually crafted reward functions used by the \ac{RL} simulation environments that include motion phase information in the observations~\citep{2018-TOG-deepMimic,Peng:2017:DDL:3072959.3073602}.
-However, we have shown that our method that can compute distances in space and time has faster initial learning.
-Potentially, a combination of starting with our method and following with a manually crafted reward function could lead to faster learning of high-quality policies.
-Still, as environments become increasingly more realistic and grow in complexity, we will need more robust methods to describe the desired behaviour we want from the \agent.